Dialetto, ma Quanto Dialetto? Transcribing and Evaluating Dialects on a Continuum: Acknowledgements

 \section{Acknowledgements}

 We would like to thank the members of the MaiNLP lab and the anonymous reviewers for their invaluable feedback.
-The icons featured in \autoref{fig:maps} are from Freepik (Italy, neural network)\footnote{https://www.flaticon.com} and SVG Repo (pin, arrow, sound wave)\footnote{https://www.svgrepo.com}.
-Lastly, we recognize the support for SS and BP through the ERC Consolidator Grant 101043235.
+The icons featured in \autoref{fig:maps} are from Freepik (Italy, neural network)\footnote{\url{https://www.flaticon.com}} and SVG Repo (pin, arrow, sound wave).\footnote{\url{https://www.svgrepo.com}} Lastly, we recognize the support for SS and BP through the ERC Consolidator Grant 101043235.